 Step 2: Select "2nd connections"

-Step 5: Choose which profiles you want to send invitations to.
+Step 5: Choose which profiles you want to send invitations to

-Step 6: Add a personalized message
+Step 6: Add a personalized note

 It’s time to add a personal touch to your message.